apache/gravitino/docs/flink-connector/flink-connector.md

 3. Execute the Flink SQL query.

-There are only one catalog in the metalake `test`.
+Suppose there is only one hive catalog with the name hive in the metalake test.

 ```sql
 // use hive catalog